wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

 1. Diagram your initial vision for handling the top-level requirements for data loading, data transformation, storage, machine learning modeling, and reporting.

     The following diagram illustrates the high level process for the "cold path" of the data pipeline architecture.
 It begins with ingesting the data from the Oracle, SAP Hana and Teradata sources.
 This can be done within Azure Synapse Analytics using Azure Synapse Pipelines containing the Copy Data activity, which lands the data in Azure Data Lake Gen2.
 When performing initial exploration of the data in the data lake, the data can be readily explored using Azure Synapse SQL to explore it with T-SQL or using Azure Synapse Spark to explore it within notebooks.

-    At this stage Mapping Data Flows, which are Synapse Pipeline activities just like the Copy Data activity, can be created using the graphical designer to perform some data preparation tasks.
+    At the Preparation stage, Mapping Data Flows, which are Synapse Pipeline activities just like the Copy Data activity, can be created using the graphical designer to perform some data preparation tasks.
+This preparation step is used to ensure the data being stored in a useful format, like parquet.
+Initial data cleansing to remove duplicates, filter out erroneous data, as well as impute missing values.

     Next, the data can be transformed and enriched in several ways.

     Azure Synapse SQL offers both serverless and provisioned resource models, offering consumption and billing options to fit the customer's needs.
 For predictable performance and cost, provision pools to reserve processing power for data stored in SQL tables.
 For ad hoc or bursty workloads, use the serverless, always-available SQL endpoint.